Florence-Njeri/APISecurity/docs/mitigating-threats.md

 ## Encryption and signatures

-Encryptions protects the data in transit to and from the DB via the API.
-This ensures integrity of the data in the transit.
+Encryptions protects the data in storage and transit to and from the DB via the API.
+This ensures integrity of the data in storage as well as the data in transit.
+Encryption provides confidentiality.
+Type of encryption to use - assymetric/symetric

-## Hashing
+## Hashing (Confidentiality and Integrity)

 ## Rate limiting